thoughtspot/thoughtspot.github.io/_end-user/search/retrieve-expert-answer.md

 permalink: /:collection/:path.html
 ---

-When you use **Ask an expert** to get help, you'll be able to view the answer once the expert responds.
+When you use **Ask an expert** to get help, you can view the answer after the expert responds.

 To view the answer: